 - plus water for thinning to the desired consistency

-It's best to give the cauliflower florets enough space so they can brown evenly and from all sides.
-Allow to fully cool.
+Cauliflower: Spread out the cauliflower florets on the baking tray so they can brown evenly and from all sides.

-For an additional warm, spicy kick, consider adding 1 teaspoon cumin.
+For an additional warm, spicy kick, add 1 teaspoon of cumin.
 I also like to sprinkle chopped fresh parsley over the top.
 And if you wish, you could even add some black olives or swirl in a tablespoon of green pesto.

 A last tweak I can think of is to make a roasted garlic cauliflower hummus.
-For this, I would put half a head of garlic in with the cauliflower heads and roast it.
+For this, I would put half a head of garlic in with the cauliflower florets and roast it.

-I'd use more because it has a milder taste when it's roasted.
-Once it's soft, squeeze out the garlic and process with the other ingredients.
+Once it is soft, squeeze out the garlic and process with the other ingredients.

-You need something to scoop up your low carb cauliflower hummus, right?
-I love to serve mine with a vegetable crudités platter.
+I love to serve this keto dip with a vegetable cruditรฉs platter.
 Here are some ideas for veggies:

 - cucumber slices or mini cucumbers